Dec 21, 2011

-The action was intense and the energy high at the Mount Shasta Martial Arts Program’s 3rd Open House & Food Drive on December 15.
+The community turned out for a growing local tradition as the Mount Shasta Martial Arts Program hosted its 4th Open House & Holiday Food Drive on December 14.

-The Senior Nutrition Program welcomes food and financial donations throughout the year.
+Mount Shasta City Park welcomes food and financial donations during this season of giving and throughout the New Year.
 Contact 926-2494 to learn more about how you can help make a difference in the health and well-being of a local senior.

 Senior Nutrition Program

 The Recreation and Parks District is the official provider for the senior meal program thru a contract with the California Department of Aging and Planning and Service Area 2 - Agency on Aging.
 Year-round donations of food and money for the Senior Nutrition Program can be made by calling 926-2494.